Murder of Yanfei Bao: Search and investigation

-Bao was reported missing after she failed to collect her daughter from after school care later that day.
+Bao was reported missing after she failed to collect her daughter from after-school care later that day.
 Her car was found that evening in the suburb of Wigram.
 Her cellphone was found two days after her disappearance on the Christchurch Southern Motorway, several kilometres away from where she had last been seen.

-52-year-old Tingjun Cao was charged of kidnapping Yanfei Bao and arrested at Christchurch Airport after booking a one-way international plane ticket to China on 22 July 2023.
+52-year-old Tingjun Cao was charged with kidnapping Yanfei Bao and arrested at Christchurch Airport after booking a one-way international plane ticket to China on 22 July 2023.
 Following his arrest, Cao was interrogated by Detective Sergeant Caroline Johnson, with Detective Constable Wei (David) Zhu providing translation advice.
-Cao told police that he had lost his job a month earlier and had been traveling around in his car looking for a job at the time of Yanfei Bao's disappearance.
+Cao told police that he had lost his job a month earlier and had been traveling around in his car looking for a job at the time of Bao's disappearance.
 Cao said that he had decided to leave New Zealand on the day that Bao disappeared.
-During the interview, Cao told police that he did not "really" know Bao and had poor eyesight.
+During the interview, Cao told police that he did not "really" know Bao.

 On 26 July 2023 the New Zealand Police said that they had launched a homicide investigation into Bao's disappearance.

 On 31 July 2023, Police temporarily suspended their search due to high water levels in the Halswell River and Lake Ellesmere / Te Waihora.
 By that time, police had received over 200 pieces of information related to Bao's disappearance and searched three properties as part of "Operation Helo."
-Detective Inspector Nicola Reeves also told the public they were looking for a silver Mitsubishi sedan, and continued to ask the public for any sightings of one.
+Detective Inspector Nicola Reeves also told the public they were looking for a silver Mitsubishi sedan, and asked the public for any sightings of one.

 On 7 August 2023, police shifted their search to roads and farmland near Christchurch's Greenpark suburb.
 On 8 August, Reeves confirmed that police had recovered more items of interest.

 On 6 September 2023, police confirmed that they were searching several new areas in Christchurch and Rolleston.
 Authorities continued to focus on the Halswell River and Greenpark area in October.
-Police asked for public help locating clothing related to the disappearance and a roughly 1 metre long flat-bottomed spade.
+Police asked for public help locating clothing related to the disappearance, as well as a roughly 1 metre long flat-bottomed spade.